SphericalLabs/OpenSoundLab/Docs/quickstart.md

 ## General remarks

 *   Master bus overload: if you overdrive the master output a warning will be shown
-*   Record master bus: open menu and press the record button on the metronome
+*   Record master bus: open menu and press the record button
     *   Recordings will appear in the `Samples/Sessions` folder
     *   Use ADB or SideQuest to copy the recordings to your computer
 *   Please note that some modulation-oriented objects do not have built-in speakers and can therefore only be heard if connected to a mini-speaker further down the signal chain.
 For example, the Glide and AD modules do not have built-in speakers.
 Be aware that such DC signals can easily overload your audio bus.